Family, Tokyo

 Good for: All ages!
 I had fun here as an adult as well.

 Just a 4-minute walk from the Toy Museum is the Fire Museum run by the Tokyo Fire Department.
-This museum has 4 floors, with the top few floors filled with a history of fire fighting in Tokyo, which has been a big issue since the Edo period due to earthquakes and the fact that most buildings in Tokyo were wooden.
+This museum has 4 floors, with the top few floors focusing on the history of fire fighting in Tokyo.
+Fire has been a big issue since the Edo period due to earthquakes and the fact that most buildings in Tokyo were wooden.

 Tokyo with Kids - Tokyo Fire Museum